-Brand Names: Cordran, Cordran SP, Cordran Tape
+Brand Names: Cordran, Cordran SP, Cordran Tape, Nolix

-Generic Name: flurandrenolide topical (Pronunciation: FLUR an DREN oh lide)
+Generic Name: flurandrenolide topical

 Flurandrenolide topical may also be used for purposes not listed in this medication guide.

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about flurandrenolide topical?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 What should I discuss with my healthcare provider before using flurandrenolide topical?